-If you’re not sure whether to buy MDF or plywood, you may wonder how they differ.
+If you’re unsure whether to buy MDF or plywood, you may wonder how they differ.
 While both wood products are relatively inexpensive, the price difference between the two materials depends on the grade you choose.

 Higher-grade MDF offers a more aesthetically pleasing surface and displays the natural hardwood grain.
 Lower-grade plywood is a cheaper alternative for subflooring and construction work.